 What do you need to know when the parvo puppy goes home?

-Your puppy will be finishing up a course of antibiotics and may also be on some medication for nausea or diarrhea.
-It is important that you give your puppy the medication prescribed for the full amount of time it has been prescribed.
+Your puppy may be finishing a course of antibiotics and may also be on medication for nausea or diarrhea.
+It is important that you give your puppy all of the medication for the full amount of time it has prescribed.

 Your puppy should be considered contagious to other puppies for a good month so it is important to play it safe by restricting trips to the park, obedience school or other neighborhood areas.
-If your puppy is less than 16 weeks of age, he/she should not be allowed in public areas until the vaccination series is fully completed.
-Your puppy can be considered immune to parvovirus but there are many other infectious diseases for which your puppys needs to be vaccinated against.
+If your puppy is less than 16 weeks of age, they should not be allowed in public areas until the vaccination series is fully completed.
+Your puppy can be considered immune to parvovirus but there are many other infectious diseases that your puppy needs to be vaccinated against.

 Humans are not susceptible to canine parvovirus infection though some strains can be contagious to cats.
 (Feline distemper vaccination is protective to cats as feline distemper is a parvovirus.)
-Adult dogs that have been vaccinated are not susceptible either.
+Adult dogs who are current on their parvo vaccinations are not susceptible to infection.
+If an adult dog at home is not current, a booster shot is definitely in order.
 Introducing new puppies poses a problem as the parvovirus persists a long time in the environment; if possible, only puppies that have completed their vaccination series should be introduced.
 Any obviously contaminated material should be removed (fecal- or vomit-contaminated objects that cannot be bleached, any remaining areas of feces, etc.) For more details, learn about disinfecting the environment.